-Fig.1 The number of publications on various search queries in medical cannabis field by years
+Fig.1 The number of publications on various search queries in medical cannabis field by years.

-With an increase in the number of professionals and patients interested in medical cannabis, it is important to develop a tool that will sort existing data, providing structured, up-to-date and, most importantly, unbiased information about cannabis therapeutic activity, that will serve as a pillar for coordinating the research efforts.

-Here, we present a system that curates knowledge from a large number of scientific papers on medical cannabis from PubMed to summarize the efficacy and risks related to cannabis treatment of specific diseases/conditions.
-In the first stage we used a data mining algorithm that extracted all PMIDs of articles that potentially study the effects of cannabis and its derivatives on human disease.
+Here, we present a system, the Medical Cannabinoid Library (MCL) that curates knowledge from a large number of scientific papers on medical cannabis derivatives from PubMed to summarize the efficacy and risks related to cannabis-based treatment of specific diseases,conditions and symptoms which we termed indication for simplicity.
+In the first stage we used an algorithm that extracted all PMIDs of articles that potentially study the effects of cannabis derivatives on human indication.
 In the second stage we extracted additional information from the abstracts and freely available full text articles and determined if the study showed that the cannabis compound had a positive or negative effect on the disease.
-Our database provides up to date information about cannabinoids (including THC, CBD, CBN, CBC, THCV, THCA, CBG, CBDV and their combinations) application for treatment of specific diseases.
-The database allows the user to search the data based on diseases and conditions and see all articles that are relevant to a specific cannabinoid and disease.
-This article table can be sorted by year, effect and research model.
+Our database provides up to date information about cannabinoids (including THC, CBD, CBN, CBC, THCV, THCA, CBG, CBDV and their combinations) used for treatment of specific diseases.
+The MCL allows the user to search the data based on diseases and conditions and see all articles that are relevant to a specific cannabinoid and indication.
+The data can be filtered by effect or research model.
 The system presented in our current study could potentially improve the quality of physicians’ work as well as simplify and speed-up the research process in the field of medical cannabis.

-CONSTRUCTION AND CONTENT
+CONSTRUCTION AND RESULTS

 BUILDING OF THE TRAINING DATASET